Rusneftegaz: History

 In November 2015, Rusneftegaz formed part of a delegation led by Novak to Tehran, where it joined the Iranian-Russian Joint Economic Commission with seven other Russian oil and gas companies, including Rosneft and Gazprom.
 The commission established a joint Iranian-Russian bank to facilitate investment in energy infrastructure projects in Iran.
 As an additional component of the company's international expansion, Rusneftegaz also opened its first international commodities trading office in New York in 2019, becoming the first Russian oil company to establish such an operation outside Europe.
 However, the following year, Rusneftegaz was significantly impacted by the COVID-19 pandemic and the resulting decline in global oil prices, ultimately reporting considerably reduced financial results for 2020.

 Since the end of the pandemic, international petroleum trading has become the largest part of Rusneftegaz’s business, with the company reporting over one billion dollars in revenue for the first time in 2023 despite the Russian invasion of Ukraine the year before.
+Along with Russneft and Tatneft, Rusneftegaz was sanctioned by the British Government in December 2025, these being the largest oil Russian companies that had not yet been subject to sanctions following the invasion.
+In response to the announcement, Rusneftegaz’s press office commented that "Rusneftegaz’s management is surprised by this decision by the British government, as we have never conducted business in the UK and have no British assets.
+This decision will have no impact on our current operations; we will continue to operate as usual."